- Ways to be Engaged

 “Every man must decide whether he will walk in the light of creative altruism or in the darkness of destructive selfishness.”

 “Our lives begin to end the day we become silent about things that matter.”

 “Darkness cannot drive out darkness: only light can do that.
 Hate cannot drive out hate: only love can do that.”

+The OSU Martin Luther King Jr. Celebration is a campus-wide, week-long celebration with multiple events and hosts.
+The CCE's Service day is just one of these opportunities to experience.
 To keep up to date on service projects and other opportunities "Like" the OSU Martin Luther King Jr. Celebration on Facebook.

 In 2013, we had an extremely successful MLK Day of service!
 With the help of our wonderful volunteers and our partnership with HandsOn Willamette, over 150 volunteers helped serve the Corvallis community!